-Simon Sawe of Kenya won the TCS London Marathon this morning in 1:59:30.
-Yomif Kejelcha of Ethiopia, on debut, was second in 1:59:41.
+Hard on his heels came Ethiopia’s distance Swiss-army knife, Yomif Kejelcha.
+Shadowing Sawe past 40K, in a staggering debut, the lean former indoor mile world record holder finished second in 1:59:41.
 Jacob Kiplimo of Uganda held on for third in 2:00:28, also under Kelvin Kiptum’s old world record of 2:00:35.

-Even Eliud Kipchoge’s exhibition 1:59:40 in Vienna in 2019 — with its choreographed pacers, closed roads, and laser-guided pacing lights — has been bettered in a race.
+Even Eliud Kipchoge’s exhibition 1:59:40 in Vienna in 2019 — with its choreographed pacers, closed roads, and laser-guided pacing lights — was bettered under open, racing conditions.
+The Holy Grail the great marathoners of the world had been chasing for more than a generation fell to two men in one race in London.

-The question now is not whether the clock can be beaten.
-It’s what the clock is worth once its inner sanctum has been breached.
+The question that followed the men’s race was no longer whether the clock could be beaten.
+Rather: what is the clock is worth once its inner sanctum has been breached?

 The mile already taught us the lesson

 There was a time when no story in sport was bigger than the four-minute mile.
-When Roger Bannister ran 3:59.4 at Oxford in 1954, it felt like summiting Everest, which Tenzing Norgay and Edmund Hillary had done the year before.
-The cultural weight of the two achievements was comparable: the roof of the world, the limit of human locomotion, both cleared within thirteen months.
+When Roger Bannister ran 3:59.4 at Oxford in 1954, it reverberated across the globe like Tenzing Norgay and Edmund Hillary summiting Mount Everest the year before.
+The cultural weight of the two achievements was comparable: reaching the roof of the world, redefining the limit of human locomotion, both accomplished within thirteen months.

 That is the risk for the marathon after London 2026.
 But the risk is not inevitable, because what happened today was not primarily a time trial.